 - Include photos of the item if you have any

 DoNotPay will let the merchant know what’s wrong with the purchased item via a custom return letter.
-We will also specify whether you want a refund or a replacement, and you’ll receive the package free of charge because we’ll send a return label.
+We will also specify whether you want a refund or a replacement, and you’ll receive the package because we’ll send a return label.

 If you’re facing any other delivery-related issues, DoNotPay’s articles provide all the necessary info.
 Here’s a list of some of them: